LouisMetha/Sushi/README.md

 This project was created as a part of the learning process for mastering the basics of HTML and CSS.
 The primary focus was on implementing a mobile-responsive website, incorporating various techniques and best practices in web development.

 **Technologies Used**
-HTML
+HTML,
-CSS
+CSS,
-CSS Variables
+CSS Variables,
-Flexbox
+Flexbox,
-Position Properties
+Position Properties,
-BEM Naming Methodology
+BEM Naming Methodology,
-@media Queries
+@media Queries,
 AOS (Animate On Scroll) for Smooth Animations

 **Project Features**